phoe/protest/doc/protocol.md

     * **`:DECLAIM-TYPES-P`**

       States if the types and ftypes of the elements should be declaimed when the protocol is executed.
-If not supplied, it defaults to `T`.
+If not supplied, it defaults to `NIL`.

     For element definition, see Protocol Elements below.